Middle School is a pre-cursor to High School life, where the student works closely with the teacher on his/her strengths and weakness.

 Term II – Periodic Test II (PT II) + Annual Examination

 - In the Mid-Term Examination, the assessment is done on the basis of a written exam.
-For Classes VI to VIII 80 marks, on syllabus covered till announcement of Mid-Term Examination dates by school. +20 marks from periodic test each.
+For Classes V to VII 80 marks, on syllabus covered till announcement of Mid-Term Examination dates by school. +20 marks from periodic test, subject enrichment activities and portfolio.

 - The final exam is a cumulative assessment with syllabus coverage below:

-- Classes VI to VIII: 10% of first covering significant topics+ entire syllabus of 2nd term.
+- Classes V to VII: 10% of first covering significant topics+ entire syllabus of 2nd term.

 Grades are awarded for good performances in sports and/or Arts activities.